Kashima, Saga: Festivals

 The Kashima Gatalympics is held every May in Hama-chō, a part of Kashima City.
-This event involves playing a variety of sports in the mudflats of the Ariake Sea.
+This event is a sports competition carried out on the mudflats on the city's Ariake Sea shoreline, and includes cycling, 25 metre running and sumo wrestling events.

 Sport

 The local football club is Saga LIXIL F.C., and competes in the Kyushu Football League.
 Formerly known as Kyushu INAX SC, it changed its name when INAX's parent company LIXIL took over.
 It's also a pun on the team being from Kashima, as LIXIL also sponsors 8-time Japanese champions Kashima Antlers (from the city in Ibaraki).